wretchedghost/vimConfig/README.md

 ### vim-markdown - Automatically sets up certain parameters for markdown content when a .md file is created or edited.

+### vim-pencil - A tool used to to make writing and reading more fun in vim by organizing the way wrap-arounds work.
+I have it tweaked to automatically work with certain files.
+Markdown will enable soft and text files will enable hard pencil.

 ### vim-sensible - Vim settings that we can all agree on.

 ### vim-vividchalk - A particular theme I fancy.